How do I care for kittens?

 Helping Kittens Toilet

 • From the age of 0-3 weeks, kittens cannot urinate or defecate on their own and must be manually stimulated in order to toilet.
-To do this, either use a tissue wetted with warm water or a non-disinfecting baby wipe and rub circles around its butt and genitalia.
+To do this, either use a tissue wet with warm water or a non-disinfecting baby wipe and rub circles around its butt and genitalia.
 Do not use a dry tissue on them, as this can cause urine scald.

 • You should stimulate them before and after every meal.